How much do you charge?

 Where are you based?

-We average a two to five-week turnaround, but this is largely based on the level of feedback we get from the client and how quickly additional assets are supplied.
+A two to five-week turnaround is fairly normal, but this is largely based on the level of complexity of the video, the feedback received, and additional factors.

 Do you charge sales tax?